DEBTOR QUESTIONS

 check, or bank check.
 No personal checks should be sent.

-Chapter 13 plans must pay 100% or pay all disposable income for at least three years after the date of the first payment under the plan.
-If you want to pay your case off before the three years then you need to pay 100%.
-If you want to pay off in excess of the 3 years, then you can complete the plan by paying disposable income for the period that you have been in.
+Chapter 13 plans must pay 100% or pay all disposable income for the applicable commitment period.
+If you want to pay your case off before the applicable commitment period then you need to pay 100%.
+If you want to pay off in excess of the applicable commitment period, then you can complete the plan by paying disposable income for the period that you have been in.
 For example, if a debtor has a 10% plan with a needed to complete figure of $100.00, he has to pay the $100.00 plus copies of tax returns and 1/2 of the net refund for the years the plan has been in effect to complete his case.
 If a debtor has a five year, 100% plan, the completion date is figured from the date of confirmation.
 If a debtor has a five year, less than 100% plan, the date of completion is figured from the date of the first payment.

 If you wish to sell your home or any other property contact your attorney.
 You likely will not be able to dispose of any property without Court approval or approval of the Trustee.

-You will only receive a payment if you file a proof of claim (see form links).
-Our office makes disbursements on confirmed cases on the last working day of each month and we mail those disbursement checks out within 10 business days.
+You will only receive a payment if you file a proof of claim .
+Our office makes disbursements on confirmed cases once each month and we mail those disbursement checks out within 10 business days.
+If you sign up to receive electronic payments from our office you will receive the payment within two days of our disbursement.

-You must file a change of creditor address form (see form links) and submit this to the Court for filing.
-We must have something in writing from you before we can change the mailing address of your payments.
+You must file a change of creditor address form and submit this to the Court for filing.
+We must have something in writing from you filed with the court before we can change the mailing address of your payments.

 You must file a transfer of claim form which can be found in the Bankruptcy Court web site.
 We must have a copy of this transfer form before we can transfer your claim to another party.